yikwid/yikwid-browser/README.md

 * Handy link: [Bugs Filed Today](https://bugzilla.mozilla.org/buglist.cgi?cmdtype=dorem&remaction=run&namedcmd=Bugs%20Filed%20Today&sharer_id=1&list_id=15939480).
 * The essential: [Firefox Source Tree Documentation](https://firefox-source-docs.mozilla.org/).

-Now that you have a patch in LibreWolf, that's not enough to upload to Mozilla.
+Now that you have a patch in Yikwid Browser, that's not enough to upload to Mozilla.
 See, Mozilla only accepts patches against Nightly.
 So here is how to do that:

 If you have not done already, create the `mozilla-unified` folder and build Firefox with it:
 ```